 ABOUT THE BEARINGS…

-After many years of specialising in miniature bearings, thin-section bearings and corrosion resistant bearings NPB® Bearings now offer custom designed skate bearings (part numbers below) for roller skates, skateboards, inline skates and Heelys.
+After many years of specialising in miniature bearings, thin-section bearings and corrosion resistant bearings NP® Bearings now offer custom designed skate bearings (part numbers below) for roller skates, skateboards, inline skates and Heelys.

 What makes a good skate bearing?

 Abec rating?
 Lubrication?
 Seals?
 Cage/retainer?
 The answer is all of these.
 For more details see our technical pages.

 Generally in the skateboard industry, 608zz (8x22x7mm) is the most popular and most widely used bearing.
 A vast majority of customers will choose this specification, while some may use other sizes as well,include 6900zz(10x22x6mm), 627zz(7x22x7mm), 688zz(8x16x5mm).